itslanaa/NodeToDo-App/README.md

-# NodeToDo - Task Management Application
+# NodeToDo-App - Task Management Application

-NodeToDo is a simple task management application that allows users to create, edit, and delete task lists.
+NodeToDo-App is a simple task management application that allows users to create, edit, and delete task lists.

 ## How to Use